GreatSandwiches/geoguessr-locate/README.md

      source .venv/bin/activate
      pip install -e .
 3) Configure credentials:
-   - Copy .env.example to .env and set GOOGLE_API_KEY (or export it in your shell)
+   - Copy .env.example to .env and set GOOGLE_API_KEY (or export it in your shell) for Gemini
+   - (Optional) set OPENAI_API_KEY if you want to use OpenAI provider
 4) Run (CLI):
    geoguessr-locate path/to/screenshot.jpg --top-k 5 --json-out result.json
 5) Run (GUI):